Back to Glossary

 Track Terminology

-Track Limits are the boundaries of a racing circuit that drivers must stay within during competition, typically marked by white lines, kerbs, or physical barriers.
+Track limits are the designated boundaries of a race track that drivers must stay within during competition, typically marked by white lines along the edges of the racing surface.

 Never Miss a Race!